Mayos-py/RewardsAPI/README.md

    You can use Dockerfile as well docker compose for the docker setup

-   Build the docker file using the command -
+   Build the docker file using the command (Don't miss the dot)-

        docker build -t rewardsapi .
-(Don't miss this dot)

    Run the docker file to start the container -